handsontable/handsontable/next/compatibility.md

 # {{ $frontmatter.title }}

-import { Version } from '../src/components/version';

 Handsontable is compatible with modern browsers such as Chrome, Firefox, Safari, Opera, and Edge.
 It also supports Internet Explorer 9 to 11 but with limited performance.
-This version (<Version/>) was tested in the following browser versions:
+This version ({{ $page.currentVersion }}) was tested in the following browser versions:

 | Firefox | Chrome | Internet Explorer\* | Edge | Safari | Opera |
 | ---- | ----| ---- | ---- | ---- | ---- |